rileym515/time_exchange/README.md

 The pipeline and supporting components are deployed from a local machine much like bootstrapping.

+Change directory into the tfscaffold directory
+- cd tfscaffold

 Run a plan to check what is being deployed - this includes IAM roles, CodePipeline, CodeBuild jobs and an S3 bucket for pipeline artifacts
 - bin/terraform.sh -a plan -p risk101 -r us-east-2 -c pipeline -e dev1 -w --